emarmolsanchez/eMIRNA/README.md

 eMIRNA.Filter.by.Size("PATH to Negative FASTA file", "Neg", 50, 150)

+eMIRNA.Filter.by.Size("PATH to Unlabeled FASTA file", "Unlab", 50, 150)

 ```

-Once the eMIRNA.Filter.by.Size function has run, a new folder named `eMIRNA/` will have been created at your computer `$HOME`, with a subfolder, inside `eMIRNA/` folder, called `FilterSize_Results/`, in which a FASTA file named `Pos/Neg_filter_size.fa` will be generated with the results of running the function.
+Once the eMIRNA.Filter.by.Size function has run, a new folder named `eMIRNA/` will be created at your computer `$HOME`, with a subfolder called `FilterSize_Results/`, in which a FASTA file named `Pos/Neg/Unlab_filter_size.fa` will be generated with the results of running the function.

 &nbsp;